 Ontario looks to return land to Greenbelt after owner lists property for sale

-In a written statement today, Ford says the government learned the owner of two parcels in Ajax, Ontario that were part of the Greenbelt land removal had listed the properties for sale.
+In a written statement today, Ford says the government learned the owner of two parcels in Ajax, Ont., that were part of the Greenbelt land removal had listed the properties for sale.

 The premier says the owner of the properties did not tell the government it planned to sell and the province is now looking at several options that include giving the land back to the Greenbelt.